BIGRoC: Boosting Image Generation via a Robust Classifier: Implementation Details

 \subsection{CIFAR-10}

-\textbf{Adversarial Robust Classifier} We use a pretrained robust ResNet-50 on CIFAR-10, provided in \cite{robustness}.
-This model is adversarially trained with a threat model $\Delta=\{\delta \ : \ \norm{\delta}_2 \leq 0.5\}$ with step size of $0.1$. \\ \textbf{Image Generators} Besides VAE, DCGAN, and cGAN that we trained from scratch, using the relevant available codebases, we did not train any other generator and used only publicly available ones.
+\textbf{Adversarial Robust Classifier} We use a pretrained robust ResNet-50 on CIFAR-10, provided in \citep{robustness}.
+This model is adversarially trained with a threat model $\Delta=\{\delta \ : \ \norm{\delta}_2 \leq 0.5\}$ with step size $\alpha$ of $0.1$. \\ \textbf{Image Generators} Besides VAE, DCGAN, and cGAN that we trained from scratch, using the relevant available codebases, we did not train any other generator and used only publicly available ones.
 For cGAN-PD, WGAN-GP, SNGAN, InfoMaxGAN, and SSGAN, we use the ones from mimicry repository\footnote{\url{https://github.com/kwotsin/mimicry}}.
-We use the pretrained versions of BigGAN and Differential Augmentation CR BigGAN (Diff BigGAN) from data-efficient GANs repository\footnote{\url{https://github.com/mit-han-lab/data-efficient-gans/tree/master/DiffAugment-biggan-cifar}}.
-In addition, we use the pretrained model of StyleGAN2 with adaptive discriminator augmentation (StyleGAN2 ADA) available at the official repository\footnote{\url{https://github.com/NVlabs/stylegan2-ada}}.
+We use the pretrained versions of BigGAN and Differential Augmentation CR BigGAN (Diff BigGAN) from the data-efficient GANs repository\footnote{\url{https://github.com/mit-han-lab/data-efficient-gans/tree/master/DiffAugment-biggan-cifar}}.

 \textbf{BIGRoC hyperparameters} As stated above, we use the same robust classifier in all our experiments.
 Thus, the remaining hyperparameters to tune are $\epsilon$, step size, and the number of steps.
-We empirically find out that the number of steps is relatively marginal (see Section \ref{sec:abl_num_steps}), and thus we opt to use seven steps.
-In all of the experiments, we fix the step size to be $1.5 * \frac{\epsilon}{num \ steps}$.
+We empirically find out that the number of steps is relatively marginal (see Section \ref{sec:abl_num_steps}), and thus we opt to use $7$.
+In all the experiments, we fix the step size to be $1.5 * \frac{\epsilon}{num \ steps}$.
 Since we test various image generators of different qualities, each requires a particular amount of visual enhancement, defined by the value of $\epsilon$.
 Low-quality generators require substantial improvement and therefore benefit from high $\epsilon$ values, while better ones benefit from smaller values.
 In the below table, we summarize the value of $\epsilon$ for each tested architecture.

 Where normalization is referred to images in [-1, 1].
 To better interpret the meaning of $\epsilon$ in terms of pixels modification, the average change of a pixel value is expressed by $\frac{\epsilon}{\sqrt{32\times32\times3}}$.
 For example, in DCGAN, $\epsilon=5$ is equivalent to an average change of $\approx 0.1$.
 We note that in this example, the pixels are in a range between -1 to 1 and therefore, the mean change is $\approx5\%$